 The Intrepid Museum is looking for a Director of Museum Services.
-This position manages daily operations of Museum Services which include managing Box Office Staff, Floor Staff, Tour Guides, Volunteers and Docents – leading the staff in providing a high level of customer service and satisfaction, overseeing the selling of admissions to the Museum in the form of tickets and various packages, ensuring that guest areas are safe, clean and well maintained, respond to guest questions or complaints, inform guests regarding museum events, options, and services; maintain accurate records, logs and financial controls for the box office safe, ticketing system and maintenance/equipment of the department.
-Main conduit for coordination with other Museum departments ensuring the proper operation of the Museum.
+This position manages daily operations of Museum visitor services which includes management of Supervisors, Box Office Staff, Floor Staff, Volunteers and Docents – leading the staff in providing a high level of customer service and satisfaction to ensure an excellent experience for all visitors, overseeing the selling of admissions to the Museum in the form of tickets and various packages, ensuring, with the assistance of maintenance, that guest areas are safe, clean and well maintained, responding to guest questions or complaints, informing guests regarding museum events, options, and services, ensuring visitors’ ease of entry, flow and exit; overseeing all visitor signage and wayfinding; maintaining accurate records, logs and financial controls for the box office safe, ticketing system and maintenance/equipment of the department.
+The director is the main conduit for coordination with other Museum departments ensuring the proper operation of the Museum and experience for the visitors.

 Responsibilities include but are not limited to:

-- Directly manages the Museum Service Supervisors, Museum Services Floor staff, Information Desk, Tour Guides and Box Office staff.
+- Directly manages the Museum Services Supervisors, Museum Services Floor staff, Information Desk and Box Office staff.
 Carries out supervisory responsibilities in accordance with the organization's policies and applicable laws.
 Responsibilities include the hiring and training of employees; directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.

 - Ability to work with and coordinate with other Museum departments.